jon-jacky/Piety/doc/modules.md

   anywhere else depend on any application modules.

-- The modules in the *scripts* directory run applications as tasks or jobs under Piety.
+- The modules in the *scripts* directory run applications as tasks or jobs with *piety.run*, or with simple blocking *while* loops.
   These scripts typically use modules from the *piety*, *console*, and application directories.
 They can use any modules.
 Avoiding platform- or device-specific code in scripts makes it possible for them to be re-used on different systems.

-- None of the Piety operating system modules or applications depend on any contents of the *scripts* directory
+- None of the Piety operating system modules or applications depend on any contents of the *scripts* directory.

 Revised June 2015